-Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Responsible Department Milestones Progress Comments Goal 3 - Maintain Goal 3 - Maintain, Enhance and Increase Park-land in the City of Sebastopol ı of Sebastopol "Goal CSF 2: Provide a Diversified and High Quality Public Park and Trail System that Provides Active and Passive Recreational Opportunities for All Segments of the Community and Provides Enhanced Connectivity between Key Residential, Commercial, and Recreational Areas of the City [Pg.
-4-4] Conservation and Open Space (COS) "Goal COS 12: Ensure the Provision and Preservation of 3.1 Investigate the Potential for Purchase of Land for Park Amenities Priority: Diverse and Accessible Open Spaces throughout the Sebastopol Planning Area [Pg.5-18] 3.1.1 Research and identify possibilities for access and/or purchase of the former concrete 3.1.1 plant on Morris Street for connection to the Laguna de Santa Rosa Planning Department 3.1.2 Research establishment of permanent parklets and pocket parks and grabbing the 3.1.2 opportunity when it arises Planning Department 3.2 Work to Enhance the Laguna Preserve 3.2.1 3.2.1 Implement Laguna Preserve Master Plan Increase Accessibility to the Laguna and Open Space Areas Public Works Department/Planning Department 1.5.8 Provide, develop and preserve clean, well-maintained and accessible streets and 3.3.1 sidewalks, facilities, amenities, parks recreational facilities that are accessible to all 3.3.2 2.3.2 Establish permanent parklets and pocket parks and seize opportunity when it arises.
-Public Works Department/Planning Department
+Fiscal Year to Objective of Good 0Z-6 6T-8 8T-2 oldianonad Milestones Defined Action Task Under Goal General Plan or SDAT Reference 2020 2018 2018 2019 2019 Budget Allocation Department Comments Investigate the Potential for Purchase of Land for Park Amenities Priority: Community Services and Facilities (CSF) "Goal CSF 2: Provide a Diversified and High Quality Public Park and Trail System that Provides Active and Passive Recreational Opportunities for All Segments of the Community and Provides Enhanced Connectivity between Key Residential, Commercial, and Recreational Areas of the City [Pg.4-4] Conservation and Open Space (COS) "Goal COS 12: Ensure the Provision and Preservation of Diverse and Accessible Open Spaces throughout the Sebastopol Planning Area [Pg.5-18] 3.1.1 Research and identify possibilities for access and/or purchase of the former concrete plant on Morris Street for connection to the Laguna de Santa Rosa City Council Sub- Committee Established Waiting on next steps from Council- Subcommittee 3.1.2 Research establishment of permanent parklets and pocket parks and grabbing the opportunity when it arises Planning Department General Plan calls for investigation of park development in south Sebastopol.
+3.2 Work to Enhance the Laguna Preserve 3.2.1 Implement Laguna Preserve Master Plan ^ Planning Department 3.3 Increase Accessibility to the Laguna and Open Space Areas 3.3.1 Provide, develop and preserve clean, well- maintained and accessible streets and sidewalks, facilities, amenities, parks recreational facilities that are accessible to all Publiv Works/Planning Department 3.3.2 Estabish permanent parklets and pocket parks and seize opportunity when it arises.
+Planning Department